ajosedev/knowledge/zettel/20220617114533-datadog-on-call-tips.md

 In Datadog's APM, there's an `operation` dropdown at the top left for a service.
 This can often change the data shown greatly.

+Datadog graphs aren't always perfect.
+They can misreport what you're looking at due to a bad setup.
+Worth validating crucial ones with more raw graphs, such as through ECS.

 #datadog
 #oncall
 #ops